Advertisement

 Afternoon Tea & Tea Dances

-NOTE: Americans can easily confuse High Tea with Afternoon Tea.
+*Americans often confuse afternoon tea with high tea.
 High Tea is a hearty working class evening meal, generally served around 6 p.m.
 It generally includes roast beef or leg of lamb, pastry or custard for dessert, and tea.
-Although it sounds similar, High Tea is a world away from the fashionable world of Afternoon Tea.
+Although it sounds similar, high tea is a world away from the fashionable circles of afternoon tea.

 In 1842, a well-known actress named Fanny Kemble first heard of afternoon tea, and did not believe the custom had been practiced prior to that date.
 Within a few years, a complex set of rules and etiquette developed surrounding the social custom of women visiting each other for tea.